American chef's independent spirit fires Southern cuisine

-NEW YORK (Reuters) - “Fire in my Belly” is an apt title for the debut cookbook of U.S. chef and restaurateur Kevin Gillespie, who turned down a scholarship to the prestigious Massachusetts Institute of Technology because a career in science just didn’t feel right.
+NEW YORK, Jan 8 (Reuters) - “Fire in my Belly” is an apt title for the debut cookbook of U.S. chef and restaurateur Kevin Gillespie, who turned down a scholarship to the prestigious Massachusetts Institute of Technology because a career in science just didn’t feel right.

 “I’ve always been incapable of pursuing something that I didn’t have a connection with, not so much cerebral as emotional,” explained Gillespie, whose passions led instead to culinary school and an apprenticeship at the Ritz-Carlton Hotel in Atlanta.